 Skip the line at Madrid’s greatest museums: Madrid Art Walk Pass

-The Reina Sofia, the Prado Museum and the Thyssen Bornemisza together are Madrid’s greatest art museums.
+The Reina Sofia, the Prado Museum, and the Thyssen Bornemisza together are Madrid’s greatest art museums.
 That is why Madrid has a special ticket with which you can visit all three museums for a discounted price: The Madrid Art Walk Pass.
 If you get this ticket instead of buying the entrances separately, you save 20%.

-And you do not need to worry about not being able to visit all three museums during the same day!
+And you do not need to worry about not being able to visit all three museums on the same day!
 Once you buy your ticket it is valid for a whole year.
 If you are an art fan, then this option is for you!
 You can get your Madrid Art Walk Pass Ticket here.

 4. Enjoy the temporary exhibitions at the Matadero

-The Matadero used to be a slaughterhouse in the South of Madrid until it was reformed to the arts and culture center it is now.
+The Matadero used to be a slaughterhouse in the South of Madrid until it was reformed into the arts and culture center it is now.
 They host open-air cinemas, international Christmas markets, and temporary modern art exhibitions.
 And those exhibitions tend to be very interactive and bizarre.
 You should check them out!

 6. Check out the current exhibition at “Palacio de Cristal”

 The “Palacio de Cristal” is a conservatory located in the center of the beautiful Retiro Park.
-It belongs to the Reina Sofia museum and hosts very interesting art exhibitions.
+It belongs to the Reina Sofia Museum and hosts very interesting art exhibitions.
 The current exhibition is about colonialism.
 One of the must-see places in Retiro Park.

-7. Walk Around the Botanical Garden of Madrid
+7. Walk around the Botanical Garden of Madrid

 8. Admire the Royal Palace in Madrid

 The Royal Palace is one of THE must-do attractions in Madrid.
 Of course, the Royal Family does not live there anymore, but you can still walk through the rooms and admire the interior how it was hundreds of years ago.
 Did you know it is almost twice as big as Buckingham Palace?
 There are soooo many rooms you can visit.
 I promise you will be very impressed.
-My favorite part of the Palace is the Porcelain room, and it’s exactly what it sounds like: A room covered in beautiful porcelain from China:
+My favourite part of the Palace is the Porcelain room, and it’s exactly what it sounds like: A room covered in beautiful porcelain from China:

 Here comes the trick: If you plan to visit the Royal Palace I would recommend getting your tickets in advance.
 Every time I pass by the palace the lines of people waiting to get in are ridiculous.
 So, if you are in a rush and are only in Madrid for a short amount of time, I would recommend getting a fast-access ticket.
 That way you can skip the line and continue with your Madrid Bucket List on time 🙂